If you're evaluating Dot Compliance

 The Stakes Are Higher Than They Used to Be

-Whichever direction you choose, doing nothing is no longer a realistic option.
-HIPAA fines increased significantly in 2026, and OCR has demonstrated a consistent willingness to pursue small practices and business associates — not just large health systems.
+HIPAA fines increased significantly in 2026.
+OCR has shown an ongoing desire to pursue small practices and business associates.
+This is not just about large health systems any more.

-A 2025 enforcement breakdown showed 21 actions in a single year, the second-highest annual total on record.
-Many of those cases involved organizations that had compliance tools in place but hadn't fully executed the requirements.
+2025 enforcement breakdown showed 21 actions in a single year, the second-highest annual total on record.
+Many of those cases involved organizations that had compliance tools in place.
+The problem was they hadn't executed the requirements.
+The question isn't whether you need HIPAA compliance.
+It's whether an enterprise QMS platform is the right tool.
+Do you need that horsepower or do you need a solution built for HIPAA compliance?

 Who Should Use Each?